vsbron/course-nextJs2025-product-store/README.md

 ### **Index Page**

-The main page lists products with options to:

-- Browse by category.
-- Use the search bar to find products.
+- Lists all products with category filters.
+- Search bar for instant results.
-- Quickly navigate using the responsive header.
+- Quick navigation using the responsive header.

 ### **Product Page**

-Displays details about a specific product:

-- Product image, title, and description.
+- Product image, title, description, and price.
-- Options to add/remove from favorites.
+- Add/remove from favorites and cart.
 - Review section for user feedback.

 ### **Favorites**

-- Dedicated section showing the user’s favorite products.
+- Displays the user’s favorite products.
+- Remove items directly from the list.

+### **Cart**

+- Shows products added by the user.
+- Update quantities or remove items.
-- Ability to remove items directly.
+- Proceed to checkout.

-### **Reviews**
+### **Orders**

-- Leave a review on a product.
-- Delete your review at any time.
+- Lists all orders the user has paid for.
+- View order details, including purchased products and amounts.

 ### **Admin Pages**

 For admin users only:

-- **All Products**: View the full catalog.
+- **All Products**: View the full catalog and manage products.
-- **Create Product**: Add a new product via a form with validation.
+- **Create Product**: Add a new product with validation.
+- **All Orders**: View all user orders with details.

 ### **Additional Pages**

-- Authentication (Sign In / Sign Up with Clerk).
+- Authentication (Sign In / Sign Up via Clerk).
 - Profile management through Clerk.

 ---

 ## Technical Details

-- **Framework**: Next.js with TypeScript for type safety and scalability.
+- **Framework**: Next.js with TypeScript.
-- **Styling**: Tailwind CSS for styling and ShadCN UI components for prebuilt elements.
+- **Styling**: Tailwind CSS and ShadCN UI components.
-- **Database**: Prisma ORM for database operations.
+- **Database**: Prisma ORM.
-- **Authentication**: Clerk for secure user sign-up and login.
+- **Authentication**: Clerk.
-- **Validation**: Zod for validating form and server actions.
+- **Validation**: Zod for forms and server actions.
-- **Routing**: App Router (Next.js 13+) for modern file-based routing.
+- **Routing**: App Router (Next.js 13+).
+- **Payment**: Stripe integration via custom checkout API.

 ---

 ## Future Improvements

-Planned enhancements to expand the functionality:

-- **Shopping Cart**: Add to cart, update quantity, and remove items.
-- **Checkout Flow**: Streamlined process for completing purchases.
-- **Order History**: Track past purchases and re-order easily.
-- **Payment Integration**: Support for payment gateways like Stripe.
+- Enhanced cart features (save for later, wishlist integration).
+- Advanced order tracking (status updates, notifications).
+- Multi-currency support for Stripe payments.

 ---

-## Live version
+## Live Version

 https://course-nextjs2025-product-store.vercel.app